JTFouquier/ghost-tree/README.rst

 Typing the command `ghost-tree` will then display the ghost-tree help page that provides command and subcommand help documentation.

-You should also really check out this `ipython notebook <http://ipython.org/install.html>`_ tutorial for a detailed explanation on how to create your own ghost-tree.nwk using the command line tool.
-See the `ghost-tree .ipynb workflow <https://github.com/JTFouquier/ghost-tree/blob/master/workflow/ghost-tree_workflow.ipynb>`_
+You should also really check out our "ipython notebook."
+See `ipynb install directions here <http://ipython.org/install.html>`_ tutorial for a detailed explanation on how to create your own ghost-tree.nwk using the command line tool.
+See our `ghost-tree .ipynb workflow here <https://github.com/JTFouquier/ghost-tree/blob/master/workflow/ghost-tree_workflow.ipynb>`_

 This project is currently under active development.
 If you're interested in contributing, please contact `@JTFouquier <https://github.com/JTFouquier>`__.